 - Spill-resistant vacuum breaker (SVB) Almost always used in indoor installations, the SVB is similar to a pressure vacuum breaker, but is less apt to discharge upon filling.
 It’s designed to be used for applications where there is constant pressure.

 - Reduced pressure principle assembly (RP) An RP has two independently acting approved check valves that are hydraulically operated.
 It’s for continuous and non-continuous pressure applications and prevents back-siphonage and back-pressure conditions.

 - Reduced pressure principle detector assembly (RPDA) This is a line-sized approved backflow assembly that has a bypass water meter and a reduced pressure principle backflow prevention assembly.
 It provides back-siphonage and back-pressure protection and can be used in low and high hazard situations.

-A single commercial property might be equipped with several different types of backflow preventers; each requires the expertise of a certified and licensed plumber to install, repair or certify.
+A single commercial property might be equipped with several different types of backflow preventers; in Illinois, each requires the expertise of a certified and licensed plumber to install, repair or certify.
 Fortunately, the plumbing professionals at Valley Fire Protection have experience with all types of backflow preventers.

 Get certified backflow testing and services from our experts

 When the safety of your employees and clients is at stake, don’t leave anything to chance.
 At Valley Fire Protection, we’ve got the experience necessary to install, repair, test and certify all types of backflow preventers.
 Contact us today and let’s start your annual certification process.
 We’ll handle all the paperwork and get it to the proper authority so you can concentrate on running your business.